 We are excited to share insights to help you build brand engagement by providing guidance on useful and usable functionality—essential for creating an experience that delights.
 Apps can seamlessly guide users through task completion by providing great e-commerce facilities and integrating effective ordering and payment systems.
 Ultimately, the creation of an engaging app begins with attention to usability.

 Many more useful insights were uncovered by the study.
-We've collated them to deliver the top 25 across six categories: app navigation and exploration, in-app search, commerce and conversions, registration, form entry, and usability and comprehension.
-Let’s get started with Chapter 1, App Navigation and Exploration.
+We’ve collated them to deliver the top 25 across six categories: app navigation and exploration, in-app search, commerce and conversions, registration, form entry, and usability and comprehension.
+Let’s get started with Chapter 1, App Navigation.